for Sunday 5th February 1967

 On February 3rd, Kenny Everett gave Strawberry Fields Forever its first-ever airing.
 Ken was so knocked out by his Big L Beatles exclusive (presumably given to him because of his close association with the band) that he played it twice in a row, describing it as "The most amazing record I've ever heard."

-Radio City then claimed to be first with the single, but did not play it till February 10th, while Radio Scotland declared itself first to have Strawberry Fields at #1.
+Radio City then claimed to be first with the single, but did not play it till February 10th, while Radio Scotland declared itself first to place Strawberry Fields at #1.
 Company policy dictated that Caroline could not play the single till it hit the Nationals, so while the Fabs topped the Fab on February 12th, the single was not on the Caroline playlist till the 25th.

 Just Like A Man Emma Rede Columbia DB 8126